Updated February 27, 2024.

 Submitting Your Blog Post for Consideration

 If you would like to submit an idea for a post or have any questions, please contact us at firstname.lastname@example.org.
 To aid in our decision-making process, please submit a brief abstract, pitch, or outline of your idea before submitting a completed post.
-If accepted, you will be asked to submit a short bio (no more than 100 words), which may include your Twitter handle, professional website, or any other relevant links.
+If accepted, you will be asked to submit a short bio (no more than 100 words), which may include one or more social media handles, professional website, or any other relevant links.

 - If accepted, you will be asked to submit a cover image to accompany your post.
 This can be a photo, chart, screenshot, graphic, or a piece of art that represents the topic in a compelling way.

 - Images must be a minimum of 1160x485 pixels, with a resolution of at least 72 dpi.

 Promotion and Social Media Distribution

-NCARB will promote all posts via Twitter, Facebook, Instagram, or other relevant social platforms.
+NCARB will promote all posts via relevant social platforms.
 We encourage contributors to do the same!
 By contributing to the blog, you grant us the right to use your name in promotions and other publications.

 Republishing and Repurposing Your Posts